 - On the next screen under "What type of appointment would you like to schedule?" select "Academic Services" from the first drop-down menu.
 Then select "Academic Success."

 - For the "primary reason" select "Accessibility Meeting" then click "Next."

 - For the "Location" select "Accessibility Services Center" (it should be the only option).
-You are welcome to select a particular person (e.g. Aaron Distler or Stephanie Potthoff) from the advisor list.
+You are welcome to select a particular person (e.g. Stephanie Potthoff or Alyssa Morley) from the advisor list.
 If you do not select anyone, it will look for the availability of all staff offering this type of meeting.
 Then click "Next."

 - On the "Time Select" screen, you are able to pick your date and time based on the availability.
 These meetings will need to be scheduled at least 24 hours in advance of the meeting.